 The Cyprus Company Advantage

-With one of the lowest corporate tax rates in the European Union (12.5%), Cyprus is one of the most attractive jurisdictions to consider for restructuring an existing business.
+With one of the lowest corporate tax rates in the European Union (12.5%), Cyprus is one of the most attractive jurisdictions to consider for business expansion and relocation.
 In comparison, other sought-after jurisdictions such as Belgium (33.99%) and Malta (35%) have relatively high taxation.

 Another consideration is that a Cyprus company does not have to pay capital gains or withholding taxes.
 The Netherlands, another favored restructuring destination, does not have a capital gains tax but a domestic withholding tax of 15% is applied on domestic dividends.